starters/hek/README.md

 ## Programmatical Interface

-See `examples/programmatical.js` for how to use kik programmatically.
+See `examples/programmatical.js` for how to use hek programmatically.